 Designing new stuff is great!
 I enjoy working with new ideas and spending time developing them for inclusion in my range.
 It’s the creative part of what I do and I love it.

 Making a piece for the 234th time: not so much, and the more successful a design proves, the more often I have to make it.
 There is always the challenge of doing it a little better or quicker each time but it still doesn’t qualify as exciting.

-Commissions, on the other hand, are a challenge and a chance to use different techniques and skills and, once in a while, it’s a delight to work on something different and a privilege to do so if it’s going to be something special and significant for the client.
+Commissions, on the other hand, are a challenge and a chance to use different techniques and skills.
+It’s a delight to work on something different and a privilege to do so if the piece is going to be something special and significant for the client.

 Many of the commissions that I undertake are wedding and engagement rings and this is reflected in much of what follows.
 However, I am happy to make anything that you can imagine, so long as you can find a way of communicating it to me, that is!

 I’ve made silver shoes as gifts for brides and bridesmaids, matchbox holders, silver animals and even jam spoons.
 I also do a lot of adaptations of my own designs and you can see some of these on this page and in the Rogues Gallery.